 The limitations of this study lie within its retrospective nature based on EMR and the LTFU.
 However, comparisons of baseline characteristics based on the complete cohorts are unaffected by LTFU and it has been shown that changes in VA are comparable in cohorts of different follow-up periods.[16]
-Exclusion of other treatment modalities, specifically photodynamic therapy, might lead to bias excluding polypoidal choroidal vasculopathy, but since the exact connection of this morphologic type of neovascularisation to AMD remains somewhat controversial we believe this exclusion leading to a valid pure AMD cohort treated only with to date standard of care anti-VEGF therapy.[32]
 Strengths of this study include the large sample size for fellow eye cohorts and the quality of data coming from one single center and a curated database with additional substantial manual cleaning.
-Additionally, and maybe most importantly, we encourage an open science approach to replicate our results with freely available depersonalized raw data and code.
+Additionally and maybe most importantly, we encourage an open science approach to replicate our results with freely available depersonalized raw data and code.